regularvanessaperson/Team-7-backend/readme.md

 - You will need to have mongoDB installed on your computer

 # Approach and ERD
 The core functionality of our app involves a user making a post, so we began by defining how we wanted to associate posts and models.
+[Here](https://lucid.app/lucidchart/invitations/accept/8a5ee3bc-9af1-4987-b8d1-c4cc620a7719) is a link to our ERD.

 # Tech Stack
 - React